 99designs Has Decent Add-Ons

 You have to pay a bit extra, of course, but you can pay to keep your contest private and away from the big search engines.
-So yeah, no one needs to know you hired 60 people to make you a logo with gloves holding a distressed and soaking-wet cat if you don’t want to.
+By paying a bit more, you can keep everything strictly between you and the designers – your request won’t come up on Google.
 You can also pay for extras like a brand guide to go with your new logo, social media graphics, and so on.

 An Active Community Forum